wso2/docs-is/en/docs/guides/identity-lifecycles/lock-account.md

       <img src="{{base_path}}/assets/img/guides/account-unlocked-email.png" alt="Account Unlocked email" width="700" style="border:1px solid grey">

-5. Try logging in to the WSO2 Identity Server **My Account** with Larry's credentials.
+5. Try to log in to the WSO2 Identity Server's **My Account** with Larry's credentials.
 The WSO2 Identity Server **My Account** home screen appears.

 Larry will be able to successfully log in.